benjaminhervit/http-quest/README.md

 The techstack was originally chosen based on the students coriculum but SQLite was replaced with SQL Alchemy for the framework because the models layout appealed to me.

 ## Installation (local testing and try out)
+The current version
-- Install .venv with requirements.txt
+- Install and activate .venv with requirements.txt
 - Run pytest in terminal to validate that everything (tested) works.
-- Run flask run in terminal and the leaderboard should open.
+- Run flask run --debug in terminal and the leaderboard should open

 ### Features
 #### Public website